 Cash flow vs. profit and loss statement

-While cash flow is about the liquidity (the actual flow of cash in and out of the business), the P&L statement looks at the overall profitability without directly considering cash transactions.
-Together, they provide a comprehensive view of a company’s financial state.
+While cash flow is about the liquidity, in other words the actual flow of cash in and out of the business, the P&L statement looks at the overall profitability without directly considering cash transactions.
+Together, they provide a comprehensive view of a business’ financials.

 Download our free profit and loss statement.

-Being able to calculate cash flows is vital in order to make informed financial decisions.
-By knowing the cash flow formula, understanding how to work out net cash flows and operating cash flow, you can get a better overview of the financial health of your company.
+Being able to calculate cash flow is vital in order to make good financial decisions.
+By knowing the cash flow formula, understanding how to work out net cash flow and operating cash flow, you can get a better overview of your business or your work.
 Armed with this knowledge, you can make strategic decisions about investments, budgeting, and financing to become more data-driven and ultimately more successful.

 See also: What is profit and loss statement?